cgwire/kitsu/permissions/README.md

 ## Supervisor

-Managers have read and write access on everything production they work on.
+Managers have read and write access on everything production they work on: assets, shots, tasks, assignations, statistics, breakdown and playlists.

-They are not allowed to managed the studio team, the main timesheets and the production list.
+They are not allowed to access the studio team, the main timesheets and the production list.
+They can't define task types, task statuses and asset types neither.

 ## CG artist